Bailiff’s Ukraine Appeal

 The College will keep all child protection records confidential, allowing disclosure only to those who need the information in order to safeguard and promote the welfare of children.
 The College will co-operate with police and social services to ensure that all relevant information is shared for the purposes of child protection investigations and in accordance with the requirements of Working Together To Safeguard Children (July 2018).The Designated Safeguarding Lead will ensure that if a student who is subject to a child protection plan moves to another school, their child protection file will be transferred securely to a designated contact at the new school and confirmation of safe receipt obtained.

 Listening to students:

 The College provides a range of opportunities for students to be listened to.
 Tutor groups throughout the College ensure that there is regular contact time between tutor and tutees at daily registration and for extended tutor periods up to three times a week.
 Weekly PSHE lessons for students in Y7-10 seek to create an environment where students can share any concerns.
 A ‘Who can I talk to?’ document outlines the support system within the College and identifies key members of staff in the student support team, including school counsellors.
 This document is available to view on tutor room noticeboards.
 The College employs two counsellors (providing full time cover).
 Students may self-refer to the counsellors.
 Parental permission is sought for referrals to CAMHS services for students under the age of 16.

 Teaching students about safeguarding:

-The College takes all practicable steps to ensure that College premises are as secure as circumstances permit.
+The College takes all practicable steps to ensure that College premises are as secure and conducive to wellbeing as circumstances permit.

 |Appendix 1||Threshold Criteria & Assessment Grids